alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

   - Web
 ---

 The attention economy, and targeted advertising, are a first world problem, one that we have to deal with, because it's affecting our well-being.
-In this article I'm arguing why there is no such thing as "*acceptable targeted ads*".
+In this article I'm arguing why there is no such thing as "*acceptable ads*" on the Internet.
 It doesn't matter if the user's data is transmitted on the Internet, or processed client-side.
-What matter is the end result, and the way I see it, we are headed towards a dystopia, facilitated by targeting algorithms.
+What matters is the end result, and the way I see it, we are headed towards a dystopia, facilitated by targeting algorithms.

 Contents: